Developing Persistence Architectures Using EclipseLink Database Web Services

 package some.java.package;

-import org.eclipse.persistence.config.SessionCustomizer;
+import org.eclipse.persistence.sessions.SessionCustomizer;

 import org.eclipse.persistence.sessions.Session;